 DANCING WHILE BLACK is an artist-led initiative that supports the diverse work of Black dance artists by cultivating platforms for process, performance, dialogue and documentation.
-We bring the voices of black dance artists from the periphery to the center, providing opportunities to self-determine the languages and lenses that define their work.
-Since 2012, DWB has gathered folks for more than two dozen public dialogues and performances, and supported the development of 22 Black artists through the DWB Fellowship.
+We center the voices of black dance artists, providing opportunities to self-determine the languages and lenses that define our work.
+Since 2012, DWB has supported 22 emerging Black artists as Fellows, incubated more than two dozen works and held countless convenings for folx to share, connect and simply be..

 Dancing While Black operates at the intersection of aesthetics and organizing.
 Central to the work is building partnerships – with presenters, organizers, curators and artists.
-Over the past five years, Dancing While Black has established ongoing partnerships with BAAD!
-Bronx Academy of Arts and Dance, BAX/Brooklyn Arts Exchange, NYU’s Hemispheric Institute of Performance and Politics, the Human Rights Project at the Urban Justice Center, PURPOSE Productions, Urban Bush Women, and Junebug Productions.
+In our first five years, Dancing While Black established ongoing partnerships with BAAD!
+Bronx Academy of Arts and Dance, BAX/Brooklyn Arts Exchange, NYU’s Hemispheric Institute of Performance and Politics, the Human Rights Project at the Urban Justice Center, PURPOSE Productions, Urban Bush Women and Junebug Productions.

 Our partnerships are rooted in a mutual commitment to equity and serving the needs and visions of artists.
 In a field that encourages individualism, our work prioritizes community building.
 We celebrate that there is a momentum building around shifting the dance landscape, and we are committed to help shepherd these efforts.
 Our commitment to equity requires our solidarity with others who are also doing the work.